readlearncode/Java-Enterprise-Edition-Introduction/README.md

-# Websocket Challenge Solution
+# JSF Challenge Solution

-This repository contains the solution to the Websocket challenge.
+This repository contains the solution to the JSF challenge.

 ## Challenge